inbetweenness

 New York, NY

-Judd Foundation is pleased to present inbetweenness, an exhibition of works by Felix Gonzalez-Torres, on the ground floor of 101 Spring Street in New York.
+Judd Foundation presents inbetweenness, an exhibition of works by Felix Gonzalez-Torres, on the ground floor of 101 Spring Street in New York.
 The exhibition comprises “Untitled” (Loverboy) (1989) and “Untitled” (1991-1993), works that engage the distinctions between art and architecture, the public and the private, and specificity and indeterminacy.

 Curated by Flavin Judd, the works were selected with consideration to how they would respond to the architecture of 101 Spring Street.
 “I am interested in the way Felix Gonzalez-Torres infused meaning into objects,” Judd notes.
 “The exhibition allows for the viewer to see how these two works deal with space: neither of them are on the floor; you are in them, and to some extent not walking around them but walking along them.
 The primary interest was in matching the works to the space and letting them both interact.”